dropbox/nspeech/README.md

 The `triton-metal` and `triton-d3d12` features use pre-compiled GPU kernels (Metal AIR / DXIL bytecode) that are checked into the repo under `kernels/out/*.tar.zst`.
 These are embedded into the binary at build time — no runtime kernel compilation occurs.

-The kernels are compiled from Triton Python sources (`kernels/*.py`) using a custom Triton compiler fork that targets Metal and D3D12.
-This compiler is not publicly available.
-If you need to modify the kernels, you can:
+The kernels are compiled from Triton Python sources (`kernels/*.py`) using a custom Triton compiler fork that targets Metal and D3D12, as well as the appropriate shader compiler for each hardware platform ("xcrun metal" for MacOS and "dxc" for Windows.

-1. Edit the Triton Python sources in `kernels/`
-2. Compile with `cd kernels && python build.py` (requires the Triton venv with the custom fork)
-3. The build system detects if the venv is missing and falls back to pre-built archives

-For users without the custom compiler, the pre-built kernel archives work out of the box on all supported hardware.
-The `fbgemm-bf16` feature (Linux default) uses CPU-only code paths and does not require GPU kernels.
+Our Triton compiler-backed is not yet publicly available, but we expect it to be in the near future.
+We currently do not include iOS kernels, but expect this to be a fairly trivial change, please file an issue on interest.

 ## Audio Requirements

-All models expect:
+ASR models expect:
 - 16 kHz sample rate
 - Mono (single channel)
 - 16-bit PCM WAV or float32 samples in [-1, 1]

+Kokoro TTS produces 24 kHz mono output

 ## License